 The Company's legal expenses portfolio consists of a wide variety of products that fall into before the event ('BTE'), commercial and personal after the event ('ATE') and litigation funding business segments.
 The Company predominately utilises coverholder-MGAs to write BTE legal expenses business; and mainly distributes directly or via brokers without delegation for ATE and Litigation Funding business.
 These products are primarily targeted at consumer and commercial customers; however, circa 25-30% of the consumer BTE business is through inwards reinsurance.
-Distribution varies for different products and is primarily focused in the UK, Canada and Australian market.
+Distribution varies for different products and is primarily focused in the UK, Canadian and Australian market.

-This business continued to be a specific area of growth for the 2021 year and will continue to be so for the foreseeable future; and as an 'A-' rated insurer, the Company is well positioned to take advantage of this market.
+This business continued to be a specific area of growth for the foreseeable future; and as an 'A-' rated insurer, the Company is well positioned to take advantage of this market.
 The Company has a broad range of experience and skills that have allowed the development of innovative solutions suited to its current customer base.
 Across segments, the Company's strategic objective is to be the leading provider, ensuring competitive edge is maintained through quality underwriting, providing a bespoke rather than commoditised service where possible and ensuring distribution is well considered.